NateEaton/my-pt-pwa/README.md

 A privacy-focused Progressive Web App for tracking physical therapy exercises and maintaining consistent rehabilitation routines.
 All data stays on your device—no server, no tracking, no accounts.

+This app is intended as an additional aid beyond those provided by medical professionals.
+The audience is primarily people with recurring or chronic physical issues that require long-term physical therapy regimen, continued at home beyond when they are under the direct care of a therapist.

 ---

 ## App Screenshots